 Before the area below Lower Water Street (now extinct) between the Queen Street Wharf and the Marine and Fisheries Wharf was “re-developed” for natty shoppes for tourists it was the site of the marine railway where the Canadian Government Steamers and Department of Transport dredges and tugs were hauled up for repairs and winter storage.
 Before that, however, it was the site of the last shipyard on Charlottetown Harbour.
 There, on 10 June 1899, the government supply boat Brant was launched.
-The Brant was a wooden steamer 95 feet long with a beam of 19 feet and an 8 foot depth of hold.
+The D.G.S.
+Brant was a wooden steamer 95 feet long with a beam of 19 feet and an 8 foot depth of hold.
 Her gross tonnage was 94 tons.
 Boasting all-Island timber the steamer was designed and built by John White of O’Leary for the purpose of supplying lighthouses on PEI and along Northumberland Strait.
 She was launched without her cabin and deckhouse and had yet to have her boiler and engines installed.
+However by 5 September of the same year she had been put in commission and embarked on fishery protection work.
+The following year she was attached to the buoy and lighthouse service.

 The photo above is not identified but is very probably a picture of the Brant on launch day.
 The Welsh and Owen Building (later Carvell’s) on Queen Street is visible above the roofs of sheds on Lower Water.
 The photo is certainly consistent with the description of the scene in the Morning Guardian and the lines of the vessel are very much like the engraving which appeared in the paper.